Bordertown

 The inciting incident occurs at 14 minutes when Lauren is assigned to cover the femicides in Ciudad Juárez, Mexico—hundreds of murdered factory women.
 This assignment disrupts her plans for career-advancing stories and forces her into unfamiliar, dangerous territory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Lauren commits to investigating the murders seriously after witnessing the horror firsthand—meeting families of victims and seeing the brutality of the crimes.
+This reveals the protagonist's commitment to Lauren commits to investigating the murders seriously after witnessing the horror firsthand—meeting families of victims and seeing the brutality of the crimes.
 She crosses from detached journalist into engaged advocate., moving from reaction to action.

 The Collapse moment at 85 minutes (76% through) represents the emotional nadir.
 Here, Eva is murdered or disappears, representing the death of Lauren's hope to save these women and expose the truth.
-The whiff of death: the innocent victim dies, and Lauren confronts her powerlessness and complicity., illustrates the protagonist at their lowest point.
+The whiff of death: the innocent victim dies, and Lauren confronts her powerlessness and complicity., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 81% of the runtime.
 Lauren synthesizes her understanding: she cannot save everyone, but she can bear witness and tell the truth.
 Armed with evidence and resolve, she commits to publishing the story despite the danger, honoring Eva's memory., demonstrating the transformation achieved throughout the journey.